Cornutum/tcases/tcases-openapi/Running-Api-Test-Cases.md

 ### Example: Organize tests by API resource path ###

-By default, Tcases for OpenAPI creates a single test source file that contains the test cases generated for all resource paths defined by the OpenAPI spec.
+By default, Tcases for OpenAPI creates a single test source file that contains the test cases generated for all resource paths defined by the OpenAPI definition.
 But that can be unwieldy for an extensive API that defines a large number of endpoints.
 To better deal with this situation, you have the option to generate multiple test source files, each containing the test cases for a single API resource path.